 I made approximately 578 batches (exaggeration) of lemon curd this week, testing all sorts of methods from the microwave to the stove top, adding ingredients in all sorts of different orders, but I found that the method below created the silkiest, lightest, and smoothest homemade lemon curd without an excessive amount of work (only about 10 minutes compared to 2 minutes for the microwave version).

 So be aware that there are a million ways to make homemade lemon curd, but the method below is my favorite.
 It’s actually quite similar to the way I make hollandaise sauce (see Almost Eggs Benedict).

 Fresh vs. Bottled Lemon Juice

-Fresh squeezed lemon juices is and always will be better than bottled, but during my one million test runs of this recipe I found that bottled lemon juice did not make my lemon curd any less delicious.
+Freshly squeezed lemon juices is and always will be better than bottled, but during my one million test runs of this recipe, I found that bottled lemon juice did not make my lemon curd any less delicious.
 I don’t know if it’s all the sugar and butter, but I didn’t notice a massive difference between fresh and bottled in this recipe.
 So unless you have some lemons in your freezer that you’re trying to use up, save yourself some trouble and pour your lemon juice instead of squeezing it.